 All of the coins were struck in high relief, representing only the third U.S. circulating coin to be struck in the format.
-The high relief proved difficult in production at the Philadelphia Mint since the high pressure required to properly strike the coins resulted in short die life and excessive breakage.
+The high relief caused difficulties in production since the high pressure required to properly strike the coins resulted in short die life and excessive die breakage.
 The problem would be addressed by striking the coins at lower pressure to compensate.
-Although this served to extend die life, the adjustment resulted in most 1921 Peace Dollars being weakly struck.
-The vast majority of coins encountered will exhibit a lack of detail at the centers, apparent at the hair near Liberty’s ear and the feathers on the eagle’s chest.
+Although this served to extend die life, the adjustment resulted in most examples being weakly struck.
+Accordingly, the vast majority of coins encountered will exhibit a lack of detail at the centers, apparent at the hair near Liberty’s ear and the feathers on the eagle’s chest.

 1921 Peace Dollar Mintage and Specifications

-Mint mark: none (Philadelphia)
+- Mint Mark: none (Philadelphia)

-Designer: Anthony de Francisci
+- Designer: Anthony de Francisci

-Composition: 90% silver, 10% copper
+- Composition: 90% silver, 10% copper

 - Weight: 26.73 grams